1. Rooms for two children 11 or younger can be included at no charge, depending on availability.

 You are greeted at the airport by an Easy Tours Travel Facilitator and then ushered to a chauffeur driven vehicle.
 You are then driven to your hotel where you are assisted with your check in.
 The next day’s plans are briefly reviewed and you are presented with your welcome package.
 Among other things, this package includes a beautiful handcrafted journal for your explorations, travel documents such as your air tickets and hotel vouchers, as well as copies of documents (such as our General Travel Guide) that were sent to you earlier.

-You are at leisure in the early morning to recuperate from your international flight.
+You are at leisure this morning to recuperate from your international flight.

-You are assisted with your check out and then you proceed for a guided excursion of the city of Mumbai.
+You are assisted with your check out in the mid-morning.
+Enjoy a guided city tour of Mumbai.
 The tour begins at the Prince of Wales Museum, built to commemorate King George V’s first visit to India in 1905.
 Designed in the Indo-Saracenic style, the museum has sections of art, paintings, archeological exhibits and natural history.
 After the museum tour you will visit the famous Dhobi Ghat & observe the age old tradition of the Dhobi’s doing Mumbai’s laundry!

 Continue the tour